Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Introduction

 \section{Introduction}

-During natural or human-induced disasters social media has widely used to quickly disseminate information and learn useful insights.
-People post content (i.e., through different modalities such as text, image, and video) on social media to get help and support, identify urgent needs, or share their personal feelings.
-Such information is useful for humanitarian organizations to plan and launch relief operations.
-As the volume and velocity of the content are significantly high, it is crucial to have real-time systems to automatically process social media content to facilitate rapid response.
+Social media is widely used during natural or human-induced disasters to disseminate information and obtain valuable insights quickly.
+People post content (i.e., through different modalities such as text, image, and video) on social media to ask for help, to offer support, to identify urgent needs, or to share their feelings.
+Such information is helpful for humanitarian organizations to plan and launch relief operations.
+As the volume and velocity of the content are significantly high, it is crucial to have real-time systems to process social media content to facilitate rapid response automatically.
 There has been a surge of research works in this domain in the past couple of years.
-The focus has been to analyze the usefulness of social media data and develop computational models using different modalities to extract actionable information.
-Among different modalities (e.g., text and image), more focus has been given to textual content analysis compared to imagery content (see \cite{imran2015processing,said2019natural} for a comprehensive survey).
-Though many past research works have demonstrated that images shared on social media during a disaster event can help humanitarian organizations in a number of ways.
-For example, \cite{nguyen17damage} uses images shared on Twitter to assess the severity of the infrastructure damage, and \cite{Mouzannar2018} focuses on identifying damages in infrastructure as well as environmental elements.
+The focus has been to analyze social media data and develop computational models using varying modalities to extract actionable information.
+Among different modalities (e.g., text and image), more focus has been given to textual content analysis compared to imagery content (see \cite{imran2015processing,said2019natural,Imran:IPM20} for comprehensive surveys).
+However, many past research works have demonstrated that images shared on social media during a disaster event can also assist humanitarian organizations.
+For example, Nguyen et al.~\cite{nguyen17damage} use images shared on Twitter to assess the severity of the infrastructure damage, and Mouzannar et al.~\cite{Mouzannar2018} focus on identifying damages in infrastructure as well as environmental elements.